shoya140/v4.shoya.io/content/projects/2000-01-02-hypermind.md

 ---
 title: HyperMind
 description: Although every learner has different preferences in reading, textbooks have traditionally been static.
 Reading experiences should become more immersive and interesting if textbooks behave differently for each learner.
-We propose such vivid interactions optimized for the context of learning by combining a digital document and affective state recognition (e.g. interest, mental workload, and self-confidence) using smart sensors.
+We propose vivid interactions optimized for the context of learning by combining a digital document and affective state recognition (e.g. interest, mental workload, and self-confidence) using smart sensors.
 eyecatch: /img/project_hypermind.jpg
 project: research
 ---